Ngnghm/ngnghm.github.io/_src/posts/2015-08-03-chapter-2-save-our-souls.md

 everyone, all the time, had to assume the software and hardware layers below him were fragile, supposed to work only a single computing domain;
-everyone would in turn provide a similarly fragile and non-transportable device to the users above him;
+everyone would in turn provide a similarly fragile and non-transportable device to the users above him.
+All the manual handling of this issue costs a significant fraction of software development (about 30% of all code written, an IBM study once counted);
 and if you ever wanted to make a significant improvement to any component at any level, you pretty much had to rewrite the entire software "stack" above whichever level you were hoping to improve
-— in other words it required a significant world-changing event.
+— in other words this requires a significant world-changing event.

 And yet, it runs!
 Ngnghm was in awe that Human computer systems could run at all;
 they clearly demonstrated some emerging order so powerful